-On February 6, 2024, the Company entered into a securities purchase agreement pursuant to which we issued and sold 274,182 shares of our common stock together with private placement warrants to purchase up to 274,182 shares of common stock and (ii) pre-funded warrants to purchase up to 90,363 shares of common stock together with private placement warrants to purchase up to 90,363 shares of our common stock (the "February 2024 SPA").
+On February 6, 2024, the Company entered into a securities purchase agreement pursuant to which we issued and sold 274,182 shares of our common stock together with private placement warrants to purchase up to 274,182 shares of common stock and (ii) pre-funded warrants to purchase up to 90,363 shares of our common stock (the "February 2024 SPA").
 Each private placement warrant is immediately exercisable and has an initial exercise price of \$14.00 per share.
 The shares of common stock and accompanying private placement warrants were sold at a combined price of \$10.15 per share and the accompanying private placement warrants, and the pre-funded warrants and accompanying private placement warrants were sold at a combined price of \$10.1486 per pre-funded warrant and accompanying private placement warrant, for aggregate gross proceeds of approximately \$3.7 million.